thibaudcolas/thib.me/src/_posts/2025-02-12-django-in-government.md

 ## Missing countries

 There are lots of gaps on the map I’m surprised about!
-In particular Canada, Germany, Iceland, China, Japan.
+In particular Germany, Iceland, China, Japan.
 If you’re aware of government websites in those countries that are built with Django, please let me know!